Did you know the number one reason prospects walk past booths is because of a lack of energy?

 The most important thing you can drill into your sales team is that selling is a learned skill.
-Selling is simple, but not easy.
+Selling is simple but not easy.
 It takes practice.
-Being forgiving, understanding and prepared can help give your sales team the confidence to get out of their comfort zone.
+Being forgiving, understanding, and prepared can help give your sales team the confidence to leave their comfort zone.

 After that, ask them open-ended questions to determine if they are a part of your target audience.
 If they are, you give your presentation.
 You should know this like the back of your hand—it’s your sales pitch.
 Finally, if all goes well, you will close.
-Closing can be making a sell or scheduling a meeting and moving them onto the next step.
+Closing can be making a sale or scheduling a meeting and moving them to the next step.

 More resources on staff training

 Plan, practice, produce.
 Hold your team accountable.
-If you’re wanting more information related to how precisely you can engage, qualify, present and close with floor traffic, then watch our 30-minute webinar and consider customized staff training with The Trade Group.
+If you want more information related to how precisely you can engage, qualify, present, and close with floor traffic, then watch our 30-minute webinar and consider customized staff training with The Trade Group.